 Canadian range.
 Introduced rather widely to southern Ontario: Windsor area east to near the Ottawa region (Forsyth et al. 2015).
 This species was first reported from near Bethany, (now within the City of Kawartha Lakes) where it was found in 1969; however, it has apparently been there for decades earlier (Grimm & Wiggins 1975).

 Etymology.
 Latin: obvius, commonplace.

 Remarks.
-There is strongly keeled subspecies, X. obvia pappi (Schütt, 1962), from northern Greece, Bulgaria, and western Turkey (Schütt 2005, Bank and Neubert 2017), but the taxonomic status of this and other subspecies is uncertain: are these variations of a single, polymorphic species or specifically distinct (Irikov & Eröss 2008)?
-Canadian populations would belong to the nominotypical subspecies, X. obvia obvia.
+Xerolenta obvia pappi (Schütt, 1962), is subspecies from northern Greece, Bulgaria, and western Turkey (Schütt 2005, Bank and Neubert 2017).
+Having a strongly keeled shell, it was originally described as separate species (Shütt 1962).
+Hausdorf (1988) later treated it as a subspecies of X. obvia on account of the identical anatomy in these taxa and the presence of individuals with transitional conchological characters.
+However, the taxonomic status of this and other subspecies remains uncertain: are these variations of a single, polymorphic species or specifically distinct (Irikov & Eröss 2008)?
+Canadian populations would belong to the nominotypical subspecies, X. obvia obvia if subspecies were recognized.